-No. For a variety of reasons, we are not able to offer every applicant an interview.
+No. Because of limited interviewing capacity, the Office of Undergraduate Admissions prioritizes interviews for students for whom the Admissions Committee needs more information.
+Students who do not receive an interview invitation will not be disadvantaged.
 If you are contacted to schedule an interview, we strongly encourage you to take advantage of the opportunity.
-An interviewer can help you learn more about Yale and can share additional information about you with the admissions office.
+An interviewer can help you learn more about Yale and can share additional information about you with the admissions committee.

 No. Each ASC is charged with interviewing candidates for a specific geographic area.
 Given the large volume of applications we receive, the resources of our ASCs are limited, and we cannot reassign you to the committee serving another region.